SiliconLabs/Gecko_SDK_discontinued/kits/EFM32LG_DK3650/Readme-EFM32LG_DK3650.txt

 License information for use of the source code is given at the top of all C files.

-(C) Copyright Silicon Laboratories Inc. 2015.
-All rights reserved.
+Copyright 2015 Silicon Laboratories, Inc.